Mdavichick/Expression-Calculator/README.md

 1. Complete the process for "create project from existing resources"
 2. Then go to File -> Project Structure.
 3. Inside project Structure select the "Libraries" tab on the left.
 4. You will see a "+" symbol near the top of the window.
-CLick this symbol.
+Click this symbol.
 5. A little window will popup asking what kind of library you want to import.
 Select "jar"
 6. After selection jar, a file selector will appear, navigate to the folder calcualtor/src/test/resources
 7. Add ALL jars in this folder.
 Then hit OK/Accept until all windows for project structure are closed.